 - Not have violated U.S. immigration laws, including not having worked without authorization.

 - Complete and file Form I-539 (Application for Extension/Change of Nonimmigrant Status) Form I-539 (Application for Extension/Change of Nonimmigrant Status) along with the necessary supporting documentation.

-Please note that if you fail to meet any of the requirements, your U visa extension application may be denied.
+Please note that if you fail to meet any of the requirements, your extension of the U visa can be denied.